Holland (film)

 Holland is a 2025 American psychological thriller film directed by Mimi Cave, written by Andrew Sodroski and starring Nicole Kidman, Matthew Macfadyen, and Gael García Bernal.
-The story follows a woman (Kidman) who thought she had the perfect family life, but it turns out to be a twist after she sets out to find out if her husband (Macfadyen) is cheating on her, leading to unexpected consequences.
+The story follows a woman (Kidman) who thought she had the perfect family life, but things change after she sets out to find out if her husband (Macfadyen) is cheating on her, leading to unexpected consequences.

 The film premiered at the South by Southwest Festival on March 9, 2025, and was released on Amazon Prime Video on March 27, 2025.
 It received mixed-to-negative reviews from critics.

 Plot

 In 2000, Nancy, a teacher in the small Midwestern town of Holland, Michigan, lives a stereotypical middle-class existence with her husband Fred, an optometrist, and 13-year-old son Harry.
 Due to frequent absences, Nancy suspects Fred of living a double life.
 She notes Fred keeps Polaroid photos when they do not own a Polaroid camera, and he has been going to more out-of-town conferences than would be expected for an optometrist.

 Dave, a fellow teacher, helps Nancy discover what Fred has been doing when he is supposedly attending these conferences.
 Romantic feelings develop between Nancy and Dave.
 Nancy later realizes the train model Fred has been building in their home depicts details of several past murders of women.
 Trying to find evidence of Fred's infidelity, Dave follows Fred to a lake home, discovering that Fred is a serial killer.
 He stabs Fred, thinking he has killed him.
 Dave falsely tells Nancy he merely confronted Fred, who decided to abandon his family.
 Fred returns to town during the tulip festival.
 Nancy and Harry hide at a motel where Dave finally discloses the truth about his encounter with Fred.
 Dave tries to call the police over Nancy’s objection and is injured in their scuffle.
 Nancy finds Harry outside the motel with Fred, who chides Nancy but wants the family to return to their status quo.
 While in the family car, Nancy creates a distraction by commenting that Harry's seat belt is not fastened and asks Fred to stop the vehicle.
 Harry escapes from the car, and Nancy kills Fred in the ensuing scuffle.